ericoporto/ags-manual-wiki/TextParser.md

 if (Parser.Said("eat,take tablet"))
 ```

-will match eat or take and all their synonyms, then tablet and its
+will match "eat" or "take" and all their synonyms, then "tablet" and its
 synonyms.

 Another fairly common task with a parser is to check for optional words